Actively Recruiting

 - Patient with intermediate or high risk non-muscle invasive bladder cancer opting for intravesical induction BCG

-- Able to remain in a lying down (supine) position for two hours with head supported on up to two pillows
+- Able to remain in supine position for two hours (head may be raised on up to two pillows)

 - Able to remain in a sitting position for two hours

-- Willing to wear a fitness tracker for at least five days during the study
+- Willingness to utilize a wearable fitness tracker for at least five days during the study

-- Able to participate in remote video or telephone visits
+- Able to perform a remote video or telephone encounter

 - Able to provide informed consent